GPT4Video: A Unified Multimodal Large Language Model for lnstruction-Followed Understanding and Safety-Aware Generation: Our Framework

-As shown in Figure~\ref{fig:framework}, GPT4Video's architecture is composed of three integral components: a video understanding module that employs a video feature extractor and a video abstractor to encode and align video information with the LLM's word embedding space; the LLM body, utilizing the structure of LLaMA and employing Parameter-Efficient Fine-Tuning (PEFT) methods, specifically LoRA~\cite{hu2021lora}, while keeping the original pre-trained parameters intact; and a video generation part that conditions the LLM to generate prompts for a model from Text-to-Video Model Gallery through a meticulously constructed instruction-following dataset.
+We introduce the GPT4Video, a unified framework designed to endow LLMs with advanced video understanding and generation proficiencies.
+As shown in Figure~\ref{fig:framework}, the architecture is composed of three integral components: 1) {\em video understanding module} that employs a video feature extractor and a video abstractor to encode and align video information with the LLM's word embedding space; 2) {\em LLM}, utilizing the structure of LLaMA and employing parameter-efficient fine-tuning (PEFT) methods, specifically LoRA~\cite{hu2021lora}, while keeping the original pre-trained parameters intact; and 3) {\em video generation part} that conditions the LLM to generate prompts for a model from Text-to-Video Model Gallery through a meticulously constructed instruction dataset.

-In conjunction with these components, GPT4Video incorporates a safety alignment method to ensure that the generated content adheres to safety standards, thus addressing the critical issue of content appropriateness in video generation.
-This method section delineates the systematic framework and methodologies employed to enhance LLMs with these pioneering multimodal capabilities.